SumeshiPosted on October 21st, 2006 · Post a comment »

 Linda

-I have never made brown rice sushi, but mostly because that’s just not something I typically have in my kitchen, not because I see anything wrong with brown rice sushi.
+Hi Linda!
+Welcome! π I have never made brown rice sushi, but mostly because that’s just not something I typically have in my kitchen, not because I see anything wrong with brown rice sushi.
 Same sort of thing with agave nectar, I just don’t have any, so I never thought to try sushi with it!
 I have heard of sushi being made with brown rice, so maybe it would work?
 For the agave nectar, I would assume that you would use the same conversion amounts that you would usually use to substitute it for sugar?
 I know someone who can’t eat sugar, but she substituted it with fructose so I don’t know if that is applicable for you.
 So sorry I couldn’t be of more help!
-I definitely am considering making sushi with brown rice in the future, so keep an eye out for it!
+I definitely am considering making sushi with brown rice in the future, so keep an eye out for it! π

 what if you dont have rice vinegar?